michaelrsweet/codedoc/README.md

 - Added support for literal links (functions, types, etc.) using the "@@" target.
 - Added support for markdown-style block quotes in comments.
+- Fixed support for embedded images in EPUB output.
 - Fixed some parsing issues for the public typedef - private struct design pattern, resulting in undocumented typedefs.
 - Fixed a LGTM-detected bug in the description writing code.